 Try doing these few classic forearm exercises to build big muscular forearms.
-You will need fitness equipment such as dumbells and a barbell.
+You will need fitness equipment such as dumbbells and a barbell.
 Do watch these 4 short video tutorials.

 1. Wrist curls.
 You should start doing these most common forearm exercises at the beginning of your exercises or if you are having smaller forearms.
 By doing so, you are also able to perform other exercises routine effectively.

-3. Barbell finger rolls exercise if done correctly is an effective form for your forearms development.
+3. Barbell finger rolls exercise if done correctly is an effective form for your forearm development.
 If you have a barbell at home, you should consider this forearm exercise.

 4. Reverse curls with dumbbells are also another great and easy exercise to build muscular and toned forearms.